theAvocadoCoder/100-days-of-code/log.md

 **Thoughts**:
 1. It's unreal how much easier this assessment feels than when I had to do a similar assessment last year.
 I distinctly remember things like CSS variables and darkmode toggles being too complex for me.
 I'm very grateful for this growth.
 It's so easy to focus on all the things I don't know or can't do.
 But here I am, doing better than I did last year.
 I'm encouraged.

+### Day 62: October 19th, Saturday

+**Today's Progress**:
+1. Completed the mobile view for the navigation.
+This was a little more challenging than I expected, but I'm pleased with the result.
+I also added transitions; the switch to dark mode was rather jarring.